DataIntellectTech/TorQ/docs/Processes.md

 The Intraday Database or IDB is a simple process that allows access to data written down intraday.
 This assumes that there is an existing WDB (and HDB) process creating a DB on disk that can be loaded with a simple load command.
-As of now default and partbyenum WDB writedown modes are supported.
+As of now default, partbyenum and partbyfirstchar WDB writedown modes are supported.
 The responsibility of an IDB is therefore:

 1. Serving queries.
 Since partbyenum writedown mode is done by enumerated symbol columns a helper function maptoint is implemented to support symbol lookup in sym file: select from trade where int=maptoint[`MSFT_N]
+    Also with partbyfirstchar being an alternate approach to create a numerical partition, there is a helper function to locate the correct
+    value:
+    select from trade where int=mapfctoint[`MSFT],sym=`MSFT
+    select from trade where int in mapfctoint[`MSFT`AAPL],sym in `MSFT`AAPL

 2. Can be triggered for a reload.
 This is usually done by the WDB process periodically.